tensorflow/java/README.md

   * Those artifacts provide the minimal support required to use the TensorFlow runtime on a JVM.

 * `tensorflow-tools`
-  * Utility libraries that do not depend on the TensorFlow runtime but are useful for machine learning purposes
+  * Utility libraries that do not depend on the TensorFlow runtime but are useful for machine learning purposes.

-* `tensorflow-frameworks`
+* `tensorflow-training`
-  * High-level APIs built on top of the core libraries for simplifying the usage of TensorFlow in Java.
+  * High-level APIs built on top of the core libraries for neural network training with TensorFlow.

-* `tensorflow-starters`
-  * Artifacts aggregating others for simplifying dependency management with TensorFlow

-*Note: Right now, only the `tensorflow-core` and `tensorflow-tools` components are present*

 ## Building Sources